zhubonan/aiida-castep/docs/source/user_guide/get_started.rst

 All keywords are written in lower case.
 In addition, the following keys are set automatically:

-* *iprint* is set to 1, otherwise parsing may not be fully supported.
+* *iprint* is set to 1 by default. *iprint = 2* may work but not fully tested yet.

 * If not set explicitly, *comment* will be set as the label of the calculation node to keep things tracked.

-* *run_time* will be set to 95% of the requested wall-time by default unless it will be less than 3600 seconds.
+* *run_time* will be set to 95% of the requested wall-time by default unless it will be less than 180 seconds.
   This is to avoid running out of time while writing the checkpoint file.
+  CASTEP does try to be intelligent and stop if it thinkgs the next iteration (geometry optimisation, phonons e.t.c) will exceed the time limit.
   To completely disable time limit control, set it to *0* explicitly in ``Dict`` node.

 * Consistency of spins are checked.
 Keyword *spin* in ``<seed>.param`` will be set automatically, if not already defined, using the initial spins set for ``<seed>.cell`` file.